Detect Under-performance

 Power might be reduced due to…

-- •Grid or electrical issues (from high reactive power demand to generator or converter or transformer issues
+- Grid or electrical issues — reactive power demand, generator, converter or transformer

 - No sufficient time and personnel to analyze all data streams